| |

 Bagel Dough

-- 1 tbsp extra virgin olive oil for greasing the bowl
+• 1 tbsp extra virgin olive oil the plastic wrap when covering during second rise

 Baking Soda Bath